haxwithaxe/certdeploy/README.md

 ## The Server
 There are three parts to the server.
 1. The certbot hook, which is run by Certbot as a deploy hook.
+This queues updates to be pushed to clients.
 1. The command, which can be used to push certs to clients directly or try to renew certs immediately.
 This is useful for testing setups.
 1. The daemon, which runs ``certbot renew`` on an interval (and indirectly ``certdeploy-server`` as a hook when certs are renewed).
+It also processes the push queue.
 This is optional, but is the default in the server docker container.

 ### Commandline Options for the command/daemon
 * `--lineage` - The path of a lineage (eg `/etc/letsencrypt/live/example.com`).
 This is mutually exclusive with `--daemon`.
 * `--domains` - A space separated list of domains as a single string (eg `"www.example.com example.com"`).
 This is mutually exclusive with `--daemon`.
+* `--push` - Run the daemon only until the queue is empty and all pushes have been processed.
+When used with `--lineage` and `--domains` it populates the queue and then runs the daemon until the push is complete.
 * `--config` - The path to the config file.
 * `--daemon` - Run the daemon.
 Without this option the server command will run once and exit.
 * `--renew` - Run the cert renewal part of the daemon once and exit.